Novel Coronavirus 2019 (COVID-19)

 Kentucky Department of Public Health

 The Kentucky Department for Public Health continues to closely monitor the international situation concerning the 2019 novel coronavirus (COVID-19).
 This respiratory disease was first detected in Wuhan City, Hubei Province, China on December 31, 2019.
 Since that time, it has spread throughout China and to many other countries.
-Public health officials in Kentucky are monitoring individuals who meet certain exposure criteria to limit the introduction of COVID-19 in Kentucky.
-They are also are preparing for the possibility that the virus begins to spread in the commonwealth.
+Public health officials in Kentucky are monitoring the status of COVID-19 and will be providing regular updates.

 Kentucky Health Departments